Texel sights & activities in our Texel travel guide

 1791 PM The castle

-you can try the cheese made by the sheep of Texel.
+you can taste the cheese made by the Texel sheep.
 You will also learn more about how to make it on a guided tour.
+You can also order a delicious cheese fondue there.
+On one of our visits to Texel, this was a highlight of Texel cuisine.

-There are three fortresses on Schansweg just outside Oudeschild.
+There are three forts along the Schansweg just outside Oudeschild.
 Fort de Schans - the oldest - goes back to Willem von Oranje, who had it built in 1574.
-In the golden age of Holland, when the ships of the Dutch East India Company sailed the world's oceans, the fort served at times as a prison.
-At that time mutineers were locked up there.
+During the Dutch Golden Age, when the ships of the Dutch East India Company sailed the seven seas, the fort served as a temporary prison.
+That's where mutineers were locked up.
 Some were even executed there.

 In 1811 Napoleon Bonaparte finally came to Texel.
-He had Fort de Schans expanded and two more forts built in the neighborhood: Fort Lunette and Fort Redoute.
-Fort de Schans has now been restored.
+He expanded Fort de Schans and built two more forts in the vicinity: Fort Lunette and Fort Redoute.
+Fort de Schans has since been restored.
 However, only the foundation walls of the other two fortresses can be seen.

 Address: Fort de Schans, CP, Schansweg, Oudeschild, Netherlands